People

 Allison Drake

 Hello!
-My name is Allison Drake, and I live in Ottawa, Ontario.
-I am an MSc student at Carleton University co-supervised by Vivian Nguyen.
-I am very excited to be studying the weaving of Inuit and Western scientific knowledge of coastal and marine ecosystems in the Canadian Arctic.
-One main component of my research is to compile and document local knowledge of changes in aquatic biodiversity with the community of ᑭᙵᐃᑦ (Kinngait), Nunavut.
+My name is Allison Drake.
+I started as a Biologist with Arctic Coast in October 2022 with a focus on connecting Indigenous and scientific knowledges.
+I completed my MSc with the Arctic Coast team, co-supervised by Vivian Nguyen, where I studied the weaving of Inuit and Western scientific knowledge of coastal and marine ecosystems in the Canadian Arctic.
 I am passionate about my work because I care deeply about conserving the diversity of northern species and habitats, and about the wellbeing of Indigenous Peoples in the context of climate change and development.
 I am a settler ally committed to learning and unlearning about Indigenous realities, and recognize that this is a lifelong journey.